iambibhas/tmux-status-scripts/README.md

 How to use
 ---

 Clone this repository on your `$HOME` directory.
-Then put/replace this line in your `~/.tmux.conf` -
+Then put/replace these lines in your `~/.tmux.conf` -

     set -g status-right-length 100